 The St Botolph’s Curriculum has carefully planned activities and learning which matches our children’s needs, broadening their horizons and widening their opportunities.
 Learning is carefully connected, interweaving knowledge and skills to make it meaningful, while ensuring that the National Curriculum is followed.

 “To inspire self-confidence and a sense of achievement through musical creativity using composition and critical engagement.”

-Mrs K Riches (Music Lead)
+Mrs G Horsler (Music Lead)

-Creativity: Composition and expression of ideas along with performing and the understanding of notation
+composition and expression of ideas along with performing and the understanding of notation

-Children learn music history along with listening skills to recall sounds by memory.
+During KS2, children learn music history along with listening skills to recall sounds by memory.
 Children learn more advanced notation, rhythms and musical terms which lead to performance of expression, fluency and control.

 The impact of teaching music will be seen across the school with an increase in the profile of music.
 Whole-school and parental engagement will be improved through performances, extracurricular activities and the additional opportunities that we provide that support the music curriculum delivered within the classroom.